 ≪ Risk Summary ≫

-・ Take on the challenge of new modalities and technologies
+・ Venturing into new modalities and technologies

-・ Promote manufacturing through co-creation with outside parties
+・ Promotion of co-creation with external parties

-・ Maintain a high internally-discovered pipeline ratio
+・ Maintaining a high original pipeline ratio

 3.Human capital management